 - identity document

 - boarding pass

 We will then take care of all the necessary paperwork to obtain compensation under EC Regulation 261/2004.

 Frequently Asked Questions:

-⏰ How much time do I have to claim for a delay flight compensation?
+⏰ How long do I have to file a compensation claim?

 compensation you are entitled to.

-In a few minutes we will send your compensation request to the airline.
-We will
+In a few minutes we will process your request and we will

 See how to send a compensation request.